jgoncalvesjr/polysearch/README.md

 # Working Product

-The following features demonstrate the gameplay features of PolySearch, both for single and multiplayer game.
+The following features demonstrate the gameplay features of PolySearch, both for single and multiplayer games.

 ### Main page